 Visit the Tanners Quarter – The Chouara Tannery

 Follow your nose to the Tanners Quarter.
-One of the ultimate olfactory medina experiences of medieval Morocco and most interesting things to do in Fez.
+One of the ultimate olfactory medina experiences of medieval Morocco and the most interesting things to do in Fez.
 Barefoot workers dye skins and hides in a kaleidoscope of little stone pools.
-Shades of pink, brown, white, and yellow, colours will vary from day to day.
+Shades of pink, brown, white, and yellow, colours will vary from day-to-day.

 Hides are dunked in vats of cow urine and quicklime to remove any remaining remnants of hair before being softened in an acidic wash of pigeon droppings.

 While you may not be able to enter the tanning pits themselves, there are plenty of terraces in the surrounding leather stores to observe the process.
 The smell alone may be deterrent enough for wanting to enter the pungent pits.

 You will more than likely be handed a sprig of mint to hold under your nose to make the smell mildly more bearable.
 Do not always assume this is free.

 If choosing to visit the tanneries on your own; their location is by no means a secret but finding your way through the medina, possibly via an ill-marked passageway or two can be tricky.